sindresorhus/eslint-plugin-unicorn/docs/deprecated-rules.md

 This rule was renamed to [`prefer-dom-node-remove`](rules/prefer-dom-node-remove.md) to be less ambiguous.

+## prefer-object-has-own

+This rule was deprecated in favor of the built-in ESLint [`prefer-object-has-own`](https://eslint.org/docs/rules/prefer-object-has-own) rule.

 ## prefer-replace-all

 This rule was renamed to [`prefer-string-replace-all`](rules/prefer-string-replace-all.md) to be more specific.